SeanKilleen/seankilleen.github.io/_posts/2022-04-03-announcing-net-oss-survey-results.md

 Notable general feedback:

 > * Chatter is ... often negative
-> * would really help if Microsoft or the .NET Foundation has someone who would proactively help the projects with marketing
+> * Would really help if Microsoft or the .NET Foundation has someone who would proactively help the projects with marketing
 > * Any further publicity is likely to increase the maintenance burden rather than necessarily be a help
-> * most interactions with non-contributors are bug reports or help requests.
+> * Most interactions with non-contributors are bug reports or help requests.
-> * this is something one should also promote from the side.
+> * This is something one should also promote from the side.
-> * you basically have to hustle your projects in front of other devs.
+> * You basically have to hustle your projects in front of other devs.
 Whether that is tweeting about the project so often or nearly spamming it on Reddit.
 > * For sure if you want to make your project successful, then it's needed to invest in documentation, blog post, community around it.
 > * I've been building this since 2008 and probably should do more self promotion.
 > * Our project was mentioned on the `Redacted` blog which resulted in many new users